 A house history can show who owned the property, when it was built, and other important details.
 However, the bank is not obligated to disclose any house history or condition issues in the case of foreclosed homes.
 This further increases the chance of you getting the short end of the stick if you or your real estate agent aren’t careful.

-In the eyes of a bank, your story doesn’t matter.
-Asset managers don’t get to know you, learn about your background, situation, etc. You’re simply a figure in a spreadsheet.
+In the eyes of a bank, your story doesn’t matter. managers don’t get to know you, learn about your background, situation, etc. You’re simply a figure in a spreadsheet.
 Banks are more concerned with selling their asset at the highest possible price, so you might have to face severe competition when buying a foreclosed house.

 For example, in a seller’s market, they might be able to sell significantly more than the actual value of the home due to the number of bids.
 So if you are going to bid high on a foreclosed home, you’ll want to consider the many risks involved.